Thoda Pyaar Thoda Magic: Plot

 Ranbir Talwar, a wealthy and emotionally distant industrialist, is haunted by the loss of his loved ones, including his childhood friend and his mother.
-Distracted while driving, he accidentally causes a car accident that kills a couple, leaving behind their four orphaned children: Vashisht, Aditi, Iqbal, and Avantika.
-As punishment, a judge sentences Ranbir to care for the children until the youngest child turns 18, forbidding him from placing them in boarding school or under anyone else’s care, and he even gives a warning that failure to comply will result in a 20-year prison sentence without parole.
+Distracted while driving, he accidentally causes a car accident that kills a couple, leaving behind their four orphaned children: Vashisht, Aditi, Iqbal, and Avantika, aged 9, 5, 7, and 6, respectively.
+As punishment, a judge sentences Ranbir to care for the children until the youngest child turns 18, forbidding him from placing them in boarding school or under anyone else's care, and he even gives a warning that failure to comply will result in a 20-year prison sentence without parole.

 The children harbor resentment toward Ranbir and seek revenge, while he is ill-equipped for parenthood, leading to a strained and chaotic household.
 Desperate, the children pray to God for help.
 God decides to send Geeta, a playful and free-spirited angel, to guide them.
 Despite being warned not to use her magical powers on Earth, Geeta often does so for comic effect.
-Disguised as a governess, she quickly gains the children’s trust and affection through her warmth and charm.
+Disguised as a governess, she quickly gains the children's trust and affection through her warmth and charm.

-Geeta’s presence gradually softens Ranbir, who becomes confused by her growing influence.
+Geeta's presence gradually softens Ranbir, who becomes confused by her growing influence.
 Despite interference from his superficial girlfriend Malaika, Ranbir finds himself drawn to Geeta.
-After a disastrous birthday party orchestrated by Geeta and the children, Ranbir ends his relationship with Malaika and begins to invest emotionally in the children’s lives.
-He accompanies them on a business trip to Los Angeles, where he defends them when they are mocked by his boss’s children—marking a turning point in their relationship.
+After a disastrous birthday party orchestrated by Geeta and the children, Ranbir ends his relationship with Malaika and begins to invest emotionally in the children's lives.
+He accompanies them on a business trip to Los Angeles, where he defends them when they are mocked by his boss's children—marking a turning point in their relationship.

 With her mission fulfilled, Geeta is summoned back to heaven.
 Distraught, Ranbir and the children pray for her return.
 Moved by their bond, God grants Geeta her wish to become human so she can return to them.
-She marries Ranbir, and they have a daughter who inherits Geeta’s magical abilities.
+She marries Ranbir, and they have a daughter who inherits Geeta's magical abilities.
 Although Geeta no longer possesses her own powers, the family lives happily together.